ESPRI-Mod/synda/sdt/doc/deb_install.md

 If you need a distro/version that is not listed, you can open a github issue so we can add it to the list.

-Note: DEB package are currently only available for 64 bits architecture
+Note: DEB packages are currently only available for 64 bits architecture

 Once repository is added, run command below to update package list.